Understanding your Keyword Planner statistics and traffic forecasts

 You should choose keywords based on quality over quantity.
 That's because more relevant keywords are likely to give you better results -- keywords with higher search traffic or more advertiser competition won't necessarily help you reach your advertising goals.

-What your traffic estimates mean
+What your traffic forecasts mean

-Here's what the estimates mean:
+Here's what the forecasts mean:

 - Clicks: The number of clicks your ad might receive each day if the keyword were to trigger the ad.